joelsrzalvarez/isdi-bootcamp-202402/staff/joel-suarez/git/README.md

 $ git commit -m "message"
 $ git push
 ```
+- The git add command adds a change in the working directory to the staging area
+- Commits are the core building block units of a Git project timeline

 ### How to re-make a git commit
 You add the param ```--ammend``` before ```-m``` and you have to add the param ```-f``` when push this is to force the push.